Q: Is my ego spread all over the universe or am I deluded?

 Q: I am not understanding you here.

-Well, you state intellect-rooted questions.
-But Self or Brahman are not "what people here adore".
+Well, Self or Brahman is not "what people here adore".
 That's another Upanishad teaching.
-I suspect that adoration and worship goes awry [in very many cases].
+I suspect that dualism-based adoration and worship goes awry [in many cases].

-And by this and much else that I have stated, I try to refer to delving methodology throughout: For by methods you may have experiences that confirm some ideas.
-BUT getting bitten by ideas first, and bitten by ideas that hinder good meditation instead of ushering it, indicates being screwed at the onset of a noble undertaking.
+By methods you may have experiences that confirm some ideas.
+However, getting bitten by ideas first, and bitten by ideas that hinder good meditation instead of ushering it, indicates being screwed at the onset of a noble undertaking.

 Q: About the cool and warm currents in kriya - do we actually feel them or not?

 If you feel them, you feel them.
 If not, you do not.
 Don't let it bother you.
 You can do the "specific, slow and measured, almost inaudible panting" - do all the things that you are to DO.
 Then, as time goes by, you may enjoy the practice too, and what you do feel may result from that, from good practice in diving, if you get most main things and main details right.
 Then, what we may come to feel may be a result (fruit) of that hard work.
-Here I say that in many cases what is felt comes second to RIGHT PRACTICE, and THAT may help solve the basic issue.
+So in many cases what is felt comes second to RIGHT PRACTICE, all of which might help solve the basic issue.

 Q: Your experiences can help to give some encouragement of what roughly to expect in Yoga.